PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 You handed it over voluntarily.

-I give you a lot of credit for that, and uh that seems to be the end of it for you, thankfully.
+And that seems to be the end of it for you, thankfully.

-We did closed it voluntarily.
+We disclosed it voluntarily.

-Now that doesn't sound like equal treatment in the law to me.
+Now, that doesn't sound like equal treatment in the law to me.

-But after years where we've seen politicization at the Department of Justice, confirmed now by the Durham report that's that found that the Russia hoax investigation should never even have been begun.
+I mean, I don't know the facts of the case, but after years where we've seen politicization at the Department of Justice, confirmed now by the Durham report that found that the Russia hoax investigation should never even have been begun, I really do hope that it doesn't come to an indictment.

-The homage homage debate is over.
+The homage, homage, debate is over.

 I won on Hannity.com.